Is It Serious?

 Setting aside their uneven playoff performances Detroit during the regular season is the closest thing to invincible weve seen since those stunning Montreal Canadiens teams in the mid-70s.

 The recipe sometimes works: They won a Stanley Cup with erratic Mike Vernon then another with equally erratic Chris Osgood the next season.
 Their most recent Cup was with a shaky Dominik Hasek.
 They failed with Curtis Joseph then failed again with Manny Legace.
 Last year was Haseks turn again and he was good until the Conference final when he shipped too many goals.
+The Wings are a great club.
+They have to be the most pleasing team to watch in the league and have been for years.
+They play puck possession, are positionally sound, skate well off the puck, shoot from everywhere, and score.
+Whats not to like, other than the fact they win on the road which annoys the home crowd.

 But it seems this season they are in the same old goaltending boat yet again.
 Through this current slide the Red Wings have been poor in their own end - scoring chances have ballooned.
 When their beleaguered defense could have used a helping hand the goalkeepers didnt deliver.
 Against Dallas Sunday night they were back to their old air tight selves.
 The team looks ready to begin winning once again.
+But their traditional weakness in goal remains.
+This team has to be superb in order to win and for the past 10 or 12 days it hasnt been that great.
+Yet another Presidents Trophy awaits them.
+However the suspicion lingers that with their indifferent goaltending so does another playoff disappointment.